mbullr/SD_ScarletDME-notes/AddingOpcodes.rst

 **********************************

 This is a summation of the steps necessary to add a new function to the SD BASIC compiler (GPL.BP/BCOMP) and the associated op code to process the function in the Virtual Machine.
-In this example we add the BASIC Function SDME.EXT and the corresponding op code function op_sdme_ext to SD.
+In this example we add the BASIC Function SDEXT and the corresponding op code function op_sdme_ext to SD.

 Adding The Op Code
 ===================